 Needs and strategies

-UNHCR's overarching strategy in Lebanon remains to protect, assist and facilitate solutions for refugees and other people of concern, through a close partnership with the Government, the Parliament, the judiciary and the UN Country Team, as well as local NGOs and partners.
-The displacement of increasingly impoverished people with limited access to employment throughout the entire country makes it essential to adapt the response according to the varied profiles and locations of the Syrian refugee population.
+UNHCR's overarching strategy in Lebanon remains to protect, assist and facilitate solutions for refugees and other people of concern, through close partnership with the Government, the judiciary, the UN Country Team, donors, NGOs and partners, and the refugees themselves.

 | Implementation |